 Congratulations!
 You’ve completed the first draft of your college admissions essay.

 You do the requisite victory dance around your room because you're finally finished with your essay!
-You tell your mom, dad, college counselor and essay adviser that you have finished your college essay.
+You tell your mom, dad, college counselor and essay advisor that you have finished your college essay.
 High-fives fly.
 Then you share your essay.
 Everyone is certainly proud, but the consensus is that you’re not quite done.
 It’s important to realize this wonderful tapestry of words is the foundation for the house, but not the house itself.
 It needs polishing, details, stories and, of course, spell-check.

 Here are 5 revision tips to help you polish what is sure to become an outstanding college essay.